n-thumann/IPTV-ReStream/README.md

 | DEBUG | Enable Debug Logging (`iptv-restream:*`) |

 ### Usage
-Open the webinterface and navigate to `Stations`, then download the XSPF Playlist for VLC and open it.
+Open the web interface and navigate to `Stations`, then download the XSPF Playlist for VLC and open it.
 Done!
-If you're running iOS or Android, you can also simply hit the play button in the webinterface to open up VLC automatically.
+If you're running iOS or Android, you can also simply hit the play button in the web interface to open up VLC automatically.

 It is also possible to access the source-specific multicast streams directly by opening `/live/mcast_source@mcast_group:mcast_port` (e.g. `/live/87.141.215.251@232.0.20.35:10000` for Das Erste HD) or by using the shortcut at `/live/station/station_title` (e.g. `/live/station/ZDFSD` for ZDF SD).
 Please note that running on Windows only supports streaming one program.
 For streaming multiple programs concurrently use Linux.